+This blog is on the divine friendship between Krishna and Kuchela.
+Kuchela’s actual name is Sudama.
 Sudama, meaning bountiful, was born to Matupa and Rochanadevi somewhere in modern-day Gujarat.
 An impoverished Brahmin, he was Krishna’s childhood friend at Sandipani Maharshi’s ashram.
-Over the years they both lost touch.
+Over the years Krishna and Sudama lost touch with each other.
 Krishna went on to become the King of Dwaraka and Sudama remained in poverty with his wife Susheela and children.

 He was so stricken by poverty that he could not even feed his family properly.
 His wife and children would go to sleep hungry.
 He wore torn clothes and even earned the derogatory nickname of Kuchela, meaning the one with tattered clothes.

-Despite being in acute poverty, he would spend his time in contemplation of the Brahman- the self.
-His wife was also supportive of her husband’s austerities and would never complain of their poverty.
+Despite being in acute poverty, Kuchela would spend his time in contemplation of the Brahman- the self.
+Lord Krishan was Brahman personified and Kuchela was a jnani.
+Thus, the friendship between Krishna and Kuchela is divine.
+Kuchela’s wife was also supportive of her husband’s austerities and would never complain of their poverty.
 Thus, she lived up to the meaning of her name Susheela, the one with ideal behaviour.
 But it was a householder’s dharma to take care of one’s spouse and children.
 Susheela, not able to see her children starving, would ask Sudama to approach his childhood comrade Krishna, who was then the King of Dwaraka and seek some financial aid to run the family.
 Sudama would feel reluctant and put it off.

 One fine day, Sudama decided to go and meet Krishna.
 As was the custom, he was not supposed to meet someone empty-handed.
 So he took some beaten rice (hammered rice/ avil/ aval/ atukula/ poha) with him to offer Krishna.